aws/karpenter-provider-aws/website/content/en/v0.13.1/AWS/provisioning.md

 kubernetes.io/cluster/<cluster-name>: owned
 ```

-Additional tags can be added in the providerRef tags section which are merged with and can override the default tag values.
+Additional tags can be added in the AWSNodeTemplate tags section which are merged with and can override the default tag values.
 ```
 spec:
   tags: